ozgurozmen/FAAS/README.md

 ## Usage

-After installing the dependencies, go to CEDA folder and make.
-Then, under CEDA/Debug folder you can see the executable.
+After installing the dependencies, go to faas_RSA and FAAS_pqNTRU folders and make.
+Then, under the Debug folder you can see the executable.
 Code is tested with Intel i7 6700HQ Ubuntu 16.04.

 ## License